Fast Online Learning of CLiFF-maps in Changing Environments: Online CLiFF-map Update Method

-The aim is to learn a model at each location that effectively and accurately represents the local motion patterns.
-As new observations become available, the model will be dynamically updated to integrate the information brought by those new observations.
+A given geometric environment is denoted as \( M \subseteq \mathbb{R}^2 \), which is discretized to a set of locations $L=\{\mathrm{loc}_1, \mathrm{loc}_2, ..., \mathrm{loc}_{|L|}\}$.
+Each location $\mathrm{loc}_l \in L$ aggregates observations collected within a radius $r$ of $\mathrm{loc}_l$.
+Our aim is to learn a dynamics model at each location that effectively and accurately represents non-stationary local motion patterns.
+As new observations become available, the model will be dynamically updated to integrate the information from them.

 [1]{\mathbf{#1}} {\vect{y}} {\boldsymbol{\mu}} {\boldsymbol{\Sigma}} {\mathcal{N}^\mathrm{SW}}